 Then came the cookbooks.
 And more cookbooks.
-By the time Lisa moved with her family to Hatfield, Massachusetts (36 years ago) she had amassed towering boxes of books, enough to later design and build a two-story library that now boasts approximately 10,000 books, about 8,000 of which are — you guessed it — cookbooks.
+By the time Lisa moved with her family to Hatfield, Massachusetts (almost 40 years ago) she had amassed towering boxes of books, enough to later design and build a two-story library that now boasts approximately 10,000 books, about 8,000 of which are — you guessed it — cookbooks.
 The library is the centerpiece of her 250-year-old renovated farmhouse.
-Attached is a barn-turned-office, renovated in 1992, where the company continues to carry on its core business areas of culinary and book consulting, media training, talent/spokesperson partnerships, and literary agenting.
+In an attached barn-turned-office, renovated in 1992, where the company continues to carry on its core business areas of culinary and book consulting, media training, talent/spokesperson partnerships, and literary agenting.
+They regularly offer virtual workshops in the various areas of their expertise.
 Food has remained the primary business focus, with the company also expanding to include complementary areas such as health, nutrition, wellness, and women’s topics.

 In 2000, Lisa began the Literary Agenting division and has since negotiated more than 400 book deals with publishers around the globe.

-Lisa has two smart, beautiful daughters; wined, dined, traveled, and shared a life with family and friends; and contributed countless hours to charities such as The Food Bank of Western Massachusetts, The Leukemia and Lymphoma Society, and PeaceTrees Vietnam, all the while keeping a business evolving, thriving, and succeeding.
+Lisa has two smart, beautiful daughters; wined, dined, traveled, and shared a life with family and friends; and contributed countless hours to charities such as The Food Bank of Western Massachusetts, The Leukemia and Lymphoma Society, and numerous local charities, all the while keeping a business evolving, thriving, and succeeding.

 In her not-so-spare time she loves antiquing, traveling, cooking and reads fiction voraciously.